Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 <p class="firstLetter"> Ever felt misunderstood?</p>

 Have you ever felt like you did not understand someone else?
+Maybe neurodivergent?

-People are different, and a personality system called the Enneagram can help demystify others and yourself.
-The Enneagram offers a framework for understanding people's core fears and motivations.
+Well, you are different, and that is why so many are obsessed with personality.
+And there is one personality system called the Enneagram, which can help demystify yourself and others.
+The Enneagram is a framework for understanding people's core fears and motivations.

-I remember how life was before I discovered my Enneagram type.
+**How I discovered my Enneagram type:**

+My wife and I, being newly married, couldn't resolve our disagreements.
+We felt like we tried everything.
+Our fights would escalate as we tried to force our viewpoints on each other when, in reality, we both were demanding to be understood (later in therapy, we learned to slow down and take turns mirroring each other).

+I felt we were out of options, and my wife suggested I take a personality test.
+I was skeptical but was also willing to give it a shot because what I was doing clearly wasn't working.
+So I took the test and had my mind blown 🤯.

-My wife and I often had disagreements we couldn't resolve.
-We would argue about who was right, disagreeing over the facts and trying to impose our versions of the truth on each other.
-We thought we already understood each other's perspectives, but we did not slow down and dive deep into where we were each coming from.
-The Enneagram helped us slow down.
-It was a tool and a lifeline for our relationship. **The more we dove into the Enneagram and each other's type, the more we began to see into each other's inner world.**
+Before the personality test, we thought we already understood each other's perspectives, but little did we know how the surface level was our understanding of each other's worlds. **The Enneagram helped us slow down and gave us a partial map of each other's inner world.**

+We got in it, loved it, and became obsessed with it.

 It helped us resolve our conflict then, and we continue to use it now.